mattbellis/Siena-College-CSIS-200/lectures/EXERCISE_github_1.md

   3. Keep it *Public*
   4. Click the radio button to **Initialize this repository with a README**.
   5. Click the green button **Create repository** at the bottom.

+# Clone the repository to your laptop.
+1. Open a Git Bash window (Windows) or Terminal (Mac).
+2. Navigate to your *Desktop*.
+It will be something like...

+     cd Desktop